 Dear Future Greenlining Fellows,

-My name is Denzel Tongue and I am Greenlining’s current Bridges to Health Fellow.
+My name is Denzel Tongue and I am Greenlining’s current Health Equity Fellow.
 I am sure your life is probably pretty hectic right now.
 You may be finishing up finals, applying to jobs, or just trying to figure out what the hell are you going to do next year.
 I was in your shoes not too long ago, and I know that this time period is not easy.
 However, I’ve seen the light at the end of the tunnel, and some of that light comes from the Greenlining Leadership Academy!
 A policy fellowship like the one I’m in the middle of represents an amazing opportunity to gain a year of experience advocating for people of color and other marginalized communities.

 Fellows are given training on how to develop and advocate for equitable policies that support California’s most marginalized communities.
 Many former Fellows go on to take major leadership roles; for example, directing diversity and inclusion efforts at Lyft, or fighting for marginalized communities through public office.
 The academy’s massive investment in future racial equity advocates represents a unique opportunity for future leaders.